-This page is intended for those who have already grown a beard.
-If you would like guidance on growing a beard, please refer to the growing a beard page.
+This guide is intended for those who have already grown a beard.
+If you need guidance on growing a beard, please refer to the growing a beard page.

 trimming a beard